Thanakun/Thanakun/README.md

-  Hi There ! , I am student of Faculty of Engineering , Chiang mai University 3rd year.
+  **Hi There !
+My name is Thanakun Chunkalop , I am currently a student of Faculty of Engineering of Computer Engineering , Chiang mai University 3rd year.**

-  interested in ML/DL learning through many courses of marketing
+  interested in ML/DL learning through and many courses of marketing

   I really love to learning new things in Data management and marketing field